 Quantum-inspired evolutionary algorithms for classical computers simulate quantum bits, gates, superposition, and measurement to solve various problems within the usual standard framework \cite{zhang2011quantum}.
 In general, this line of work intends to benefit from a richer quantum representation.
-Simulated quantum-bits allow linear superposition of multiple states and are handled by synthetic quantum gates \cite{zhang2011quantum}.
-The concept is applicable to deep neural network architecture optimization where it produces effective yet simple convolutional networks \cite{szwarcman2019Quantum}.
+Simulated quantum bits allow linear superposition of multiple states and are handled by synthetic quantum gates \cite{zhang2011quantum}.
+The concept is applicable to deep neural network architecture optimization, where it produces effective yet simple convolutional networks \cite{szwarcman2019Quantum}.
 However, computational costs of quantum simulations appear to be considerable.
-For instance, the authors of \cite{szwarcman2019Quantum} report that 20 Nvidia K80 GPUs ($20 \cdot 24=480$ GB of GPU Ram) where required for two days.
+For example, the authors of \cite{szwarcman2019Quantum} report that 20 Nvidia K80 GPUs ($20 \cdot 24=480$ GB of GPU Ram) were required for two days.

 Simulated quantum evolutionary algorithms seek to utilize evolutionary algorithms in a simulated quantum computation environment.
 Early work evolved a solution to Deutsch's problem \cite{spector1998genetic}.
-More recently, the Ising model of quantum computation was used to evolved multiple quantum gates in simulation \cite{krylov2019quantum}.
-Similarly \cite{mucke2019hardware} utilized qbit encoding and the Ising model to create quantum like behaviour on FPGA-Hardware.
+More recently, the Ising model of quantum computation was used to evolve multiple quantum gates in simulation \cite{krylov2019quantum}.
+Similarly \cite{mucke2019hardware} utilized qubit encoding and the Ising model to create quantum-like behavior on FPGA-Hardware.

-Quantum evolutionary computing has long been held back by limited availability and access to of working quantum hardware~\cite{sofge2006toward,lahoz2016quantum}.
-The related AdaptVQE approach \cite{grimsley2019adaptive} is gradient based.
-To the best of our knowledge this paper presents the first application of a NEAT-based evolutionary quantum algorithm on a real device.